claudiarella/academic-kickstart/content/authors/admin/_index.md

 I am a postdoctoral researcher in Mathematical Physics at the Institut des Hautes Études Scientifiques (IHES), France, funded by the [Huawei Young Talents Program][Huawei], and a member of the [UNIVERSE+ collaboration][ERC2].

 In September 2024, I completed my doctoral studies under the supervision of Prof. Marcos Mari&ntilde;o at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC].
-From September 2020 to September 2024, I have been affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP] and a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland.
+From September 2020 to September 2024, I was affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP] and a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland.

 I am interested in the many facets of theoretical high-energy physics, particularly the mathematical structures and dualities arising in quantum field theory and string theory.
 My most recent work focuses on the non-perturbative aspects of topological string theory and complex Chern–Simons theory and the interplay of resurgence, strong-weak duality, and quantum modularity.